 So, what is catnip anyway?

-Catnip is one of the approximate 250 species in the mint family and has a leafy green appearance.
+Catnip is one of the approximately 250 species in the mint family and has a leafy green appearance.
 Nepetalactone, the essential oil in catnip, can turn even the laziest couch potato into a crazy furball—if said furball happens to have inherited the sensitivity to its effects.
 The trait doesn't emerge until a cat is between three and six months old; until then, a kitten will not have a response.
-Catnip sensitivity is hereditary—an estimated 50 percent of cats have no reaction.
+Sensitivity to this herb is hereditary—an estimated 50 % of cats have no reaction.

 Smelling vs. Eating

 The most intense catnip experience starts with the nose—one whiff of the stuff and your cat promptly goes nuts.
-Researchers suspect that catnip targets feline "happy" receptors in the brain.
-When eaten, however, catnip tends to have the opposite effect and your cat mellows out.
+Researchers suspect that the herb targets feline "happy" receptors in the brain.
+When eaten, however, it tends to have the opposite effect and your cat mellows out.